handsOnpipeline/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

 });
 ```

-With the above changes in the Approuter, the Java code for getting the user details would be then reduced to reading the header as follow:
+With the above changes in the AppRouter, the JAVA code for getting the user details would be then reduce to reading the header as follow:
 ```java
  public static String getUser(HttpHeaders httpHeaders) throws Exception {
    return httpHeaders.getHeaderString("x-user-id");